 The state gives squatters certain rights.
 If they meet the requirements, they may be able to take over actual ownership of your property

-A holdover tenant is one that refuses to leave after their lease has expired.
+A holdover resident is one that refuses to leave after their lease has expired.
 They live “at the will” of the landlord.
 This means that the landlord may be able to evict them at any time they desire.
 Needless to say, the landlord must follow the statewide eviction process.

 Anyone is bound to encounter this term when searching for squatter’s rights in Colorado.
 Color of title is a term in property law that describes a situation in which someone ‘owns’ a property through irregular means.